dev-25/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Play Tic Tac Toe Game with your friend or play against computer.
-It is made by using HTML, CSS, JAVASCRIPT.
+Play Tic Tac Toe Game with your friend or play against an AI.

+Programming Languages Used: HTML, CSS, JavaScript.